The department provides a series of programs and grants to support Victoria's visitor economy.

-Economic impact assessment of the 2022 Formula 1® Australian Grand Prix
+Economic Impact Assessments of the 2022 and 2023 Formula 1® Australian Grand Prix

-In 2022 Ernst & Young was commissioned to undertake an independent assessment of the economic impact of the 2022 Formula 1® Australian Grand Prix.
+In 2022 and 2023 Ernst & Young was commissioned to undertake an independent assessment of the economic impact of the 2022 and 2023 Formula 1® Australian Grand Prix.

-The report estimates the economic impact, full-time equivalent employment and other key variables that were generated by the event.
+The reports provide an estimate of the economic impact, full-time equivalent employment and other key variables that were generated by the event.

-The accessible version of the report will be available soon.
+The accessible versions of the reports will be available soon.